Hugo-ter-Doest/chart-parsers/README.md

             ]
 ]
 ```
-In this example the root node of the feature structure is of type POS and
+In this example the root node of the feature structure is of type sign and
 category is of type noun.

 Feature structures can be unified as follows: